Develop your leadership and management skills with our resources, advice and online courses.

-- Learn about individual personalities and the different types of leadership skills which match those personalities.
+- Learning about individual personalities and the different types of leadership skills which match those personalities

-- Never complain about your team members, especially to other colleagues.
+- Never complaining about your team members, especially to other colleagues.

 Another way of preventing conflict in a modern globalised world is by harnessing an understanding of diversity in the workplace.
 By knowing more about cultures and creating inclusive environments as a manager, you can avoid potential conflicts before they arise.

-If conflict does arise, you should aim to deal with it swiftly through:
+If a conflict does arise, you should aim to deal with it swiftly through:

-- Create a conflict resolution plan that only focuses on events – and never personalities!
+- Creating a conflict resolution plan that only focuses on events – and never personalities!

-- Follow through on an agreed plan with everyone.
+- Following through on an agreed plan with everyone.

 In all of the skill sets described above, the solutions at hand revolve around you as the manager being able to communicate with the team effectively.
 This requires exceptional emotional intelligence and interpersonal skills.